-“Early on it was very much uncharted waters.
-You can plan all you want but nothing will ever go to plan.
-It was a case of trying different things to see what worked.
+“It was very much uncharted waters and a case of trying different things to see what worked.
 I think everyone who starts a business doubts themselves at some point.
-It’s the toughest thing I’ve ever done.”
+It’s certainly the toughest thing I’ve ever done.”

 Keeping it local to maintain premium quality

-“The gap in the market is at the premium end, and ‘Made in Australia’ helps establish you as authentically premium.
-You’re not made by the lowest bidder in another country.”
+“The gap in the market is at the premium end and a ‘Made in Australia’ label establishes us as authentically premium.
+Our customers know that Milton Ashby toys aren’t made by the lowest bidder in another country.”